RockefellerArchiveCenter/scripts/archivesspace/README.md

 *   On Windows this will be something like `python asExport-ead.py`
 *   On Mac or Linux systems you can simply type `./asExport-ead.py`

+## advancedNoteEdit.py

+Finds matching note content and type and replaces it with user-entered note content.
+(Python)

+## asAutoReplaceContainers.py

+Deletes and replaces duplicate top containers in a resource record based on whether barcodes have periods (".") or if they are empty.

 ## asCSV-accessions.py

 Exports accessions data in a comma-separated file format.
 (Python)